 Communicating with candidates (via email, text, or phone/video call) is perhaps more important now than ever before.
 Job opportunities and priorities are changing quickly, and clinician job seekers are looking to recruiters for answers.
-We’ve recently heard from our clients that some roles may have changed, or have been put on hold entirely.
-While it’s nice to have eager candidates in your pipeline, it might also feel challenging to keep that relationship positive amidst an unknown hiring future.
 We’ve put together a few tips to help you keep your candidate pipeline warm.

 1. Be a resource.
 Try to think of your role as a consultant to your candidates.
 Reaching out to candidates when you need to fill a position is important; however, there is also value in establishing long-term relationships with clinicians.
 Having knowledge about the market is key, and taking time to help educate and advise your candidates will earn their trust in the long run.

 2. Continue reaching out.
-Most candidates understand filled positions or hiring freezes (especially now), but that doesn’t mean they don’t want to hear from you.
 Keep them up to date on the status of hiring timelines.
 Make sure you are communicating periodically with them to inform them that you are interested in them coming on board.

 Here are a couple ideas to help do this consistently: